 - a.
-TOTAL CASES AND DEATHS FOR KC REGION on August 12, 2021, the Kansas City Health Department confirmed 187,168 total cases of COVID-19 in Kansas City metro-wide and 2,535 deaths from COVID-19 in Kansas City metro-wide. - b.
-INCREASED CASES IN KC REGION AND KCMO In the KC Region, average weekly cases went from 67 new cases per week in early June to 344 cases per week in mid-July.
-Weekly new cases for KCMO have increased over 1,440% since the first week in June, from 99 (6/5/21) to 1,425 (8/14/21) reaching numbers not seen since mid-January.
-KCMO is currently averaging about 203 new cases per day. - KC Region data source: MARC KC Region COVID-19 Data Hub https://marc2.org/covidhub/ - KCMO Data source: MODHSS (epitrax) internal report of confirmed cases, data accurate through Aug 14, 2021
+TOTAL CASES AND DEATHS FOR KC REGION on September 14, 2021, the Kansas City Health Department confirmed 207,657 total cases of COVID-19 in Kansas City metro-wide and 2,800 deaths from COVID-19 in Kansas City metro-wide. - b.
+INCREASED CASES IN KC REGION AND KCMO In the KC Region, average weekly cases went from 61 new cases per day in early June to 709 cases per day in late August.
+Weekly new cases for KCMO have increased over 1,500% since the first week in June, from 102 (6/5/21) to 1,531 (8/14/21) reaching numbers not seen since mid-January.
+This has since dropped slightly to about 1000 per week, but KCMO is currently averaging about 133 new cases per day.

-HOSPITAL CAPACITY IS BEING CHALLENGED - During a joint call on July 14th between local public health directors and chief medical officers (CMOs) for local hospitals, the CMOs shared that more hospitals were going on "high volume" than at any other time during the pandemic.
-High volume means that the hospital doesn't have enough staffed beds to admit patients from the Emergency Room (ER), so the ER must keep those patients until a bed opens up.
-This in turn impacts the ER's ability to provide beds for new patients.
-During a subsequent joint call on August 11, 2021, it was stated that the majority of the hospitals are not accepting transfers outside the Kansas City Region.

-- On June 6 hospitalizations due to COVID-19 were at a pandemic low, averaging 7 per day.
-As of Sunday August 15, the average daily hospitalizations have increased by 570% to 40, resulting in 16% of all hospital beds being taken by COVID patients and only 30% of hospital beds being available, comparable to the peak of our hospitalizations last year. - Hospitalizations reported by the Health Department on the KCMO Data dashboard represent those individuals that have been interviewed by Health Department staff or may have provided information to the department due to mandatory laboratory reporting by KCMO Reportable Disease Ordinances: Kansas City Ordinances (Article II, Sec.
-34-51, 34-53, 34-54, 34-55, 34-56, 34-68, 34-72 or statute Diseases and Conditions Reportable In Missouri (19 CSR 20-20.020) or through the Missouri Department of Health and Senior Services reporting mechanism EpiTrax.
-The Mid-America Regional Council's dashboard represents a 2-day lag in reporting from data obtained from HHS Protect data system which is the hospital reporting structure.
-Both dashboards combined provide insight to the scope and scale of the burden of COVID-19 cases on the hospital system. - The Public Health Systems continue to experience challenges with staffing critical roles, such as investigators (including our contract for contact tracing), nurses and call center staff.
-This increases the need for masking as the mitigation efforts of vaccinations, social distancing, and surveillance efforts stall and genomic testing is low.

-- The mitigation efforts of contract tracing are severely compromised by affected individuals not cooperating with investigations leading to the need for a mask mandate.
-When individuals who are COVID positive will not talk to investigators, choose to go to work sick or not take appropriate measures in workplace environments, the rate of infection increases and places additional burdens on an already compromised health and public health system. - The volume of cases is increasing.
-The department has prioritized investigating cases that are between the ages of 12 years old and 40 years old and those who are hospitalized.
-This decision was made as that is where there are the lowest vaccination rates and the bulk of new cases occur.
-There are 929 cases from August 1 forward that meet priority but remain unassigned to an investigator.
+- KC Region data source: MARC KC Region COVID-19 Data Hub https://marc2.org/covidhub/ - KCMO Data source: MODHSS (epitrax) internal report of confirmed cases, data accurate through September 14, 2021 - On June 6 hospitalizations due to COVID-19 were at a pandemic low, averaging 7 per day.
+As of Sunday August 30, the average daily hospitalizations have decreased from 38 per day to 30 per day, resulting in 11% of all hospital beds being taken by COVID patients and only 32% of hospital beds being available, comparable to the peak of previous hospitalizations. - Hospital update from September 13th regional call The slight reduction in new cases has also been seen in the number of new hospitalizations.
+However, staffing remains a serious concern.
+Hospital capacity, the number of hospital and ICU beds in use, remains low.
+High volume continues in Emergency Rooms (ER) throughout the region.
+High volume suspension occurs when 12 or more hospitals in the region face high volume in their ER.
+This suspension has been in regular occurrence throughout August and September.
+FEMA ambulance strike teams to help with discharges and patient movement have been extended through October 5th - The Public Health Systems continue to experience challenges with staffing critical roles, such as investigators (including our contract for contact tracing), nurses and call center staff.
+This increases the need for masking as the mitigation efforts of vaccinations, social distancing, and surveillance efforts stall and genomic testing is low. - The mitigation efforts of contract tracing are severely compromised by affected individuals not cooperating with investigations leading to the need for a mask mandate.
+When individuals who are COVID positive will not talk to investigators, choose to go to work sick or not take appropriate measures in workplace environments, the rate of infection increases and places additional burdens on an already compromised medical care and public health system. - Although the volume of cases is decreasing, the initial surge of delta variant cases exceeded the investigation capacity of the Health Department.
+As a result the department has prioritized investigating cases that are between the ages of 15 years old and 40 years old and those who are hospitalized.
+This decision was based on which ages have the lowest vaccination rates and where the bulk of new cases occur.
+Cases not in one of these groups remain unassigned.
+There were 769 unassigned cases from September 6th to 13th.
 This number increases every day.
 Masking will help slow the rate of new cases and help stop hyper-local outbreaks of COVID-19.

-New CDC Guidance
+• New CDC Guidance